Nozbe/WatermelonDB/docs/Advanced/Migrations.md

 **Schema migrations** is the mechanism by which you can add new tables and columns to the database in a backward-compatible way.

-Without migrations, if a user of your app upgrades from one version to another, their local database will be cleared at launch, and they will use all their data.
+Without migrations, if a user of your app upgrades from one version to another, their local database will be cleared at launch, and they will lose all their data.

 ⚠️ Always use migrations!